anitamaskara/Python-Linear-Regression---Increase-yearly-sales-by-developing-app-or-website/README.md

 # Linear-Regression-Increase-yearly-sales-by-developing-app-or-website
-An Ecommerce company based in New York City sells clothing online but it also has in-store style and clothing advice sessions.
+An E-commerce company based in New York City sells clothing online but it also has in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
 The company is trying to decide whether to focus their efforts on improving their mobile app experience or their website.

 The dataset has customer info, such as Email, Address, and their color Avatar.